joao-cypriano/best-pack-mtg-arena/README.md

 - Queries the Scryfall API to get card details and their printings.
 - Filters to only include cards from MTG Arena legal sets.
 - Calculates how many rare or mythic cards you are missing from each set.
+- Calculates the value of opening standard-legal packs, factoring in golden pack contribution (including wildcards from golden packs) and giving extra weight to the most recent set for having guaranteed cards.
 - Suggests which MTG Arena sets you should open packs from to maximize missing cards gained.
 - Shows the missing cards per set along with the quantities needed.